roman-bilyak/Microservice.Architecture/README.md

 ## Quick Start

 The fastest and easiest way to run this project is a [Kubernates Cluster](#kubernates-cluster).
 You just need to install [Docker Desktop](https://docs.docker.com/desktop/windows/install/) and [Minikube](https://minikube.sigs.k8s.io/docs/start/) tools.
-Except this you can use latest version of images from public Docker Hub registry ([romanbilyak](https://hub.docker.com/u/romanbilyak)) instead of building sources.
+Instead of building sources you can use latest version of images from public Docker Hub registry ([romanbilyak](https://hub.docker.com/u/romanbilyak)).
 Go to the folder [deploy](deploy) and run [run.ps1](deploy/run.ps1) script with specified registry parameter.

 PowerShell: